NottingHack/rules/guests-and-visitors.rst

 Please do not leave your animal, child or guest unattended in the Hackspace.
 They are your responsibility and must be attended at all times.

-Guests cannot use tools that require an induction, such as the laser cutter, Myford lathe, Bridgeport milling machine, or table saw.
+Guests cannot use tools that require an induction, such as the laser cutter, Myford and Warco lathes, Bridgeport milling machine, planer/thicknesser, table saw, resin printer, and embroidery machine.
 You can check whether a tool requires an induction by searching for the tool on the Wiki.

 Please remember that even guests should be challenged if you witness unsafe or rule breaking behaviour.